José Saramago: Early and middle life

 Saramago was born in 1922 into a family of very poor landless peasants in Azinhaga, Portugal, a small village in Ribatejo Province, some one hundred kilometres northeast of Lisbon.
 His parents were José de Sousa and Maria da Piedade.
 "Saramago", the Portuguese word for Raphanus raphanistrum (wild radish), was the insulting nickname given to his father, and was accidentally incorporated into his name by the village clerk upon registration of his birth.

-In 1924, Saramago's family moved to Lisbon, where his father started working as a policeman.
-A few months after the family moved to the capital, his brother Francisco, older by two years, died.
+In 1924, Saramago’s family relocated to Lisbon, where his father began working as a police officer.
+Several months after the move, his older brother Francisco died at the age of four.
 He spent vacations with his grandparents in Azinhaga.
 When his grandfather suffered a stroke and was to be taken to Lisbon for treatment, Saramago recalled, "He went into the yard of his house, where there were a few trees, fig-trees, olive trees.
 And he went one by one, embracing the trees and crying, saying goodbye to them because he knew he would not return.
 To see this, to live this, if that doesn't mark you for the rest of your life," Saramago said, "you have no feeling."
 Although Saramago was a good pupil, his parents were unable to afford to keep him in grammar school, and instead moved him to a technical school at age 12.